companieshouse/suppression-web/README.md

 Then open your browser and go to http://localhost:3000.

+## How to run it through docker

-To run this app *through docker*, cd to the root directory, and type the following commands:
+cd to the root directory, and type the following commands:

 ```
 docker build -t tiny_rebels/suppression-web .